VoHeLi/LynxRecorder/Readme.md

 - Real-time video frame composition for different capture types.
 - Asynchronous GPU readback support for VR capture.

-## Installation
-To use the Lynx Recorder plugin in your Unity project, follow these steps:

-1. Import the Lynx Unity Plugin, as this script relies on it.
-2. Copy the `LynxRecorder.cs` script into your Unity project's scripts folder.
-3. Attach the `LynxRecorder` script to the Unity GameObject you want to use for video recording.
-4. Configure the script parameters in the Unity Inspector.

 ## Usage
 1. Open a project which can build on the Lynx.
 2. Import Unity3D Previews SDK in your project (Samples should not be needed), and __DISABLE DEVELOPMENT BUILD__.